Resistance Records: Subsidiaries

 Resistance Records owns several smaller labels, most notably black metal labels Cymophane Records (also known as Cymophane Productions) and Unholy Records.
 It is a front for Cymophane Records, which was purchased by the National Alliance, mainly to gain the rights to distribute Burzum albums in the United States.
 The label has also released albums by Nocturnal Fear and Nachtmystium, which are not National Socialist black metal (NSBM) bands.
 The label is managed by Ymir G. Winter, who plays guitar in Grom, a New York-based NSBM band.

 At one time, Resistance Records operated a web-based radio station, Resistance Radio, which streamed white power music across the Internet 24 hours a day.

 Merchandise

 Resistance Records maintained an online store that sold over 1,000 CDs, as well as clothes, flags and two computer games they developed, Ethnic Cleansing and White Law, which were only available for purchase from their website.

 In Ethnic Cleansing, the player can choose to play as either a Nazi skinhead or a Klansman who runs through a ghetto killing Africans and mestizos, before descending into a subway system to murder Jews.
 Eventually the player reaches a "Jewish Control Center", where Ariel Sharon, the former prime minister of Israel, is directing plans for Jewish world domination.
-The player must kill Sharon to win the game.
-The game has several music tracks to choose from, and there is a small video loop of William Luther Pierce's speech displayed in the game.
-The game was largely ignored by the gaming community and the specialized press.

 In the sequel, White Law, the player is an ex-police officer, dismissed because of his political views.
 The player runs through several buildings, killing people such as police officers, a child pornographer and journalists.
 The player must kill the police chief to win the game.